BassT23/Proxmox/README.md

 With this file, you can manage the updater.
 For example; if you don't want to update PiHole, comment the line out with #, or change `true` to `false`.

 - Host / LXC / VM
+- Headless Mode
+- Extra updates
 - "stopped" or "running" LXC/VM
-- Headless Mode
-- extra updates
 - "only" or "exclude" LXC/VM by ID